 2. Important Stuff Happens Here

 What is there to say?
-I was in a patio full of super hot Elves but was stuck between a liver-spotted old hobbit and a wizard who really could use a new deodorant.
-Frodo held me in a vice-grip, as though Sauron would burst through the door, tackle me, and dunk me in boiling oil… bleh, that's not a happy thought.
+I was on a patio full of super hot Elves but was stuck between a liver-spotted old hobbit and a wizard who really could use a new deodorant.
+Frodo held me in a vice-grip, as though Sauron would burst through the door, tackle me, and dunk me into boiling oil… bleh, that's not a happy thought.
 I'm an optimist, you see.